Bayesian local clustering of functional data via semi-Markovian random partitions: Semi-Markovian Random Partition Models

 \subsection{Conditional posterior distributions}

-In this section we discuss how to perform posterior inference via Gibbs sampling deriving all the full conditional distributions for the partitions and the auxiliary variables borrowing ideas from \citet{neal_MarkovChainSampling_2000}.
-We start by stating the two following propositions.
-Their proofs are reported in the Appendix.
+In this section, we discuss how to perform posterior inference via Gibbs sampling deriving the full conditional distributions for the partitions and the auxiliary variables borrowing ideas from \citet{neal_MarkovChainSampling_2000}.
+We start by stating the two following propositions, which extend the ones presented in \cite{page_DependentModelingTemporal_2022} to the non-Markovian case.
+Their proofs are reported in Section SM.2 of the Supplementary Materials.

 \begin{proposition} The conditional probability reported in Equation~\eqref{eq:rho_prior} can be written as

 \end{proposition}